vtopt/DelaunaySparse/README.md

 The physical organization is as follows.

- * `src` contains the original unmodified Fortran source code, as published in ACM TOMS Algorithm 1012.
+ * `src` contains version 2 of the ACM TOMS Fortran source code, as published in ACM TOMS Algorithm 1012 and modified in the subsequent remark.
    This includes 2 command line drivers `samples.f90` (serial driver) and `samplep.f90` (parallel driver), which can be used on formatted data files from the command line.
    Comments at the top of each subroutine document their usage.
    See this directory's internal README for further information on building, testing, and usage.